-This document is designed to evidence those conclusions by showing the specific results that underpin them, thus providing assurance that customer views have been taken into account in the planning process.
+Appendix 1 is designed to evidence those conclusions by showing the specific results that underpin them, thus providing assurance that customer views have been taken into account in the planning process.

-Wherever possible we have drawn on the Customer Research and Engagement Synthesis report v13, dated July 2018.
-Note that there are subsequent versions of the synthesis report, as we will continue to update it to reflect on-going engagement activities.
-Where additional detail was required we have drawn directly on the reports from individual research initiatives.
+Wherever possible we drew on the Customer Research and Engagement Synthesis report v13, dated July 2018.
+Note that there are subsequent versions of the synthesis report, as we continue to update it to reflect on-going engagement activities.
+Where additional detail was required we referred directly to the reports from individual research initiatives.